Frontenac Education Foundation

 Send Me FEF Updates

 The Frontenac Education Foundation was formed in 1993 by five charter members (Gus Bosetti, Gary Cinotto, Anne Marie Krusic, Dick Pallucca and Patricia Terlip.)
 The primary focus at the time was to provide school books to USD 249 and to channel bequest money to scholarships.
-The Foundation’s efforts have grown substantially since 1993, with three current charitable areas of focus – awarding student scholarships; funding character development initiatives; and sponsoring teacher grants.
-Annually, the Foundation allocates scholarships to every graduate of USD 249.
+The Foundation’s efforts have grown substantially since 1993, with three current charitable areas of focus – awarding student scholarships; funding character development initiatives; and disperses annual semester scholarships to every graduate of USD 249.

 Over $1.2 Million in funds awarded or donated to Frontenac Students so far!